-SHC is a not-for-profit corporation and tax-exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.
-The estimated tax liability pertaining to unrelated business taxable income associated with Waverley has been recorded as \$549 and \$653 at August 31, 2010 and 2009, respectively, and is included in accounts payable and accrued liabilities in the consolidated balance sheets.
+Stanford Hospital is a not-for-profit corporation and tax-exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.
+Stanford Hospital has no uncertain tax positions pertaining to unrelated business income.
+SUMIT is currently exempt from all taxes until March 28, 2016.